-Two more acronyms that can stand in the way of accurately negotiating a price with a dealer are "ADM" and "ADMU."
-These stand for "Adjusted Dealer Markup," an even more blatant rip-off.
-While such a charge could conceivably be justified by aftermarket add-ons such as a high-end stereo system, sunroof, tinted glass, or some other accessory that has value, you should get a complete and thorough explanation as to what this charge is for.
+Two more acronyms that can stand in the way of accurately negotiating a price with a dealer is 'ADM'.
+This stands for 'Adjusted Dealer Markup', an even more blatant rip-off.
+While this charge could conceivably be justified by aftermarket add-ons such as a high-end stereo system, sunroof, tinted glass or some other accessory that has value, you should get a complete and thorough explanation as to what this charge is for.
 Likely it's just padding the dealer's pockets.

-Another confusing, non-descript charge is "prep fees."
+Another confusing, nondescript charge is "prep fees."
 Dealer prep should always be figured into the retail price of the vehicle before putting it on a lot.
 So get a full explanation as to what these fees are for, and negotiate them out of the vehicle's price.
-Keep in mind that the retail price you'd pay to have a car cleaned and detailed is just that, a retail price, and a dealer's costs for such service are much, much lower.
+Keep in mind that the retail price you'd pay to have a car cleaned and detailed is just that - a retail price - and a dealer's costs for such services are much, much lower.

-This information is helpful in determining a vehicle's history, and it can also help you identify those cars you wouldn't want to touch with a ten-foot pole: Salvaged vehicles.
+This information is helpful in determining a vehicle's history, and it can also help you identify those cars you wouldn't want to touch with a 10-foot pole: salvaged vehicles.
 For instance, if a vehicle was acquired by an insurance company after being totaled, but was later sold at auction to a salvage company, you should be able to see those ownership transfers.
 If you're looking at the vehicle and it's back on the market with lower miles and a clean title, it's a pretty safe bet that the vehicle probably had the odometer turned back and the title washed by an unscrupulous rebuilder.
-That's the sort of situation you want to avoid.3.
-Obvious Defects
+That's the sort of situation you want to avoid.

-Where is the warranty honored?
+Also important: where is the warranty honored?
 Always make sure the warranty being offered is honored at locations across the country.
 If your car breaks down a thousand miles away from home, you don't want to have to pay out-of-pocket and hope you get reimbursed.
 Does the warranty company work with other dealers across the country?
-If it has a large network, this is a good sign, as it indicates that the service departments probably find the company easy to deal with, which is an accurate litmus test as to how well they will respond to you in the event of a claim.
+A large network is a good sign, as it indicates that service departments probably find the company easy to deal with.
+And that's an accurate litmus test as to how well they will respond to you in the event of a claim.

 What is covered?
 Make sure you understand exactly what's covered and what's not.
-A salesman is likely to say "everything is covered," when he's describing one of the more comprehensive warranties, but every warranty has exclusions and those items that aren't covered have a bad habit of being expensive to repair.
+A salesman is likely to suggest "everything is covered" when describing one of the more comprehensive warranties, but every warranty has exclusions and those items that aren't covered have a bad habit of being expensive to repair.
 Make sure you understand your obligations to the extended warranty agreement, as there are requirements you have to uphold to be covered.